-A: LGM for Cattle is sold on the last business day of each month.
-The sales period begins as soon as the Risk Management Agency (RMA) validates the data submitted by the developer after the close of markets on the last day of the price discovery period.
-The sales period ends at 9:00 AM the following day.
+A: LGM for Cattle is sold on the last Friday that is a business day of each month.
+The sales period begins as soon as the Risk Management Agency (RMA) reviews the data submitted by the developer after the close of markets on the last day of the price discovery period.
+The sales period ends at 8:00 PM Central Time the following day.
 If expected gross margins are not available on the RMA website, LGM for Cattle will not be offered for sale for that insurance period.